Catherine Musonda

-Catherine Musonda (born 20 February 1998) is a Zambian footballer who is a goalkeeper for Indeni Roses and the Zambia women's national team.
+Catherine Musonda (born 20 February 1998) is a Zambian women's professional footballer who plays as a goalkeeper for ZESCO United and the Zambia women's national team.

 International career

 Musonda was called up to the Zambia squad for the 2018 Women's Africa Cup of Nations.

 On 2 July 2021, Musonda was called up to the 23-player Zambia squad for the delayed 2020 Summer Olympics.

 Musonda was called up to the Zambia squad for the 2022 Women's Africa Cup of Nations, where they finished in third place.

 Musonda was part of the Zambia squad for the 2023 FIFA Women's World Cup.

 On 3 July 2024, Musonda was called up to the Zambia squad for the 2024 Summer Olympics.